oceanprotocol/docs/discover/faq.md

 The OCEAN token address on the polygon network is 0x282d8efCe846A88B159800bd4130ad77443Fa1A1.

 Yes, the tokens can be bridged.
-Please follow this tutorial to bridge to/from polygon: https://docs.oceanprotocol.com/discover/networks/bridges#polygon-ex-matic-bridge
+Please follow this [tutorial](https://docs.oceanprotocol.com/discover/networks/bridges#polygon-ex-matic-bridge) to bridge to/from polygon.

 </details>

 <details>

 <summary>Is there any reading material available on how privacy works in compute-to-data through the use of containers/kube?</summary>

-I believe you'll find this resource highly beneficial: https://docs.oceanprotocol.com/developers/compute-to-data/compute-to-data-architecture.
+I believe you'll find this [resource](https://docs.oceanprotocol.com/developers/compute-to-data/compute-to-data-architecture) highly beneficial.

 </details>